Himitris/MDD/back/README.md

 initialize the following two environment variables: SPRING_DATASOURCE_USERNAME SPRING_DATASOURCE_PASSWORD with your credentials and SPRING_JWT_SECRETKEY with a 64 random hexadecimal.

-THen you're réady to run it !
+Then you're réady to run it !

 ## Author